-A child going missing, running away from an education setting, their home, or, is not collected it is a potential indicator of abuse and neglect and it is the responsibility of staff to report this to the Designated Senior Lead.
+If a child goes missing, runs away from an education setting or from home, or is not collected from school it is a potential indicator of abuse and neglect.
+It is the responsibility of staff to report this to the Designated Safeguarding Lead.
 It is essential that staff are alert to potential safeguarding concerns such as travelling to conflict zones, Female Genital Mutilation and Forced Marriage.
-Governing bodies and proprietors should put in place appropriate safeguarding responses to children who go missing from education settings, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
-See Lost Child and Missing All schools must inform their Local Authority of any pupil who is deleted from the Child Policy.
-Admissions Register if: - they are being educated outside of the school system - they have ceased to attend school and no longer live within a reasonable traveling distance - they have been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age and neither he/she not his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age - they are in custody for a period of more than 4 months due to a final court order - they have been permanently excluded.
-All schools must inform their Local Authority of any pupil who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 schools days or more.
+The governing bodies has put in place appropriate safeguarding responses to children who go missing, particularly on repeat occasions, to help identify any risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+See Lost Child and Missing Child Policy.